begert/nosecount/README.md

     # this will trigger the deployment
     git push heroku master

+## Tests

+To run tests install "pytest" and run it

+    pip3 install -U pytest
+    pytest

 ## Repo in git.ffhs.ch

 A mirror of the repo exists in git.ffhs.ch.